-Does this actually change the way organisations are designed?
+Does this actually change the way organizations are designed?

-Jay Galbraith argued that big data does change organisations: it is forcing organizations to restructure themselves using big data as a new (fifth) structural principle.
-Some new functions will be the ‘big data’ operations which will distinguish themselves from the ‘rest’ of the business, just as the previous four structural principles separated an organization according business divisions, organisational functions, international expansion and customer segmentation.
+Jay Galbraith argued that big data does change organizations: it is forcing organizations to restructure themselves using big data as a new (fifth) structural principle.
+Some new functions will be the ‘big data’ operations which will distinguish themselves from the ‘rest’ of the business, just as the previous four structural principles separated an organization according business divisions, organizational functions, international expansion and customer segmentation.

-- We will have to design different kinds of organisations to use Big Data.
+- We will have to design different kinds of organizations to use big data.

 - HR, Finance and Strategy need to evolve